 Through it all, the book conveys that laughter is a potent medicine, but love is the cure.
 Spanning nearly three decades, the story guides the reader through a life that has led deep into a forest of doubt, leaving an inspiring glow of distant lanterns.

 Eclipse of the Mourning Star is illustrated in premium color and blackhole black and white by thirty-three world renowned artists hailing from seven different countries.
+Among them are Oscar nominated animators, known street artists, and even an Olympic gold medalist.
+The book is available in hardcover, paperback and eBook.
+The audiobook narrated by the author releases October 2025.